-Your ultimate goal in Dwarf Fortress is to create and maintain the perfect environment for your dwarves which just so happens to be a wealthy mountain home.
+Your ultimate goal in Dwarf Fortress is to create and maintain the perfect environment for your dwarves which just so happens to be a wealthy home in the side of a mountain.
 This is no easy task though with players having to battle the environment, evil invaders from the night and megabeasts (think Balrog from Lord of the Rings).
 Alternatively you can control dwarves in an adventure style game mode where you freely explore the game world without the building aspect of the core game.

-What really makes Dwarf Fortress unique is the graphics, the game is displayed entirely in a text only fashion which forms part of the large learning curve.
+What really makes Dwarf Fortress unique is the graphics, the game is displayed entirely in text which forms part of the large learning curve.
 Dwarf Fortress definitely isn’t a casual experience but if you are willing to invest your time into it you won’t regret it.

 The gameplay depth of Dwarf Fortress is well ahead of other games which is amazing considering it has been a one person job.
 The game is perfect for anyone who loves a challenge and you’ll find a dedicated community to back you up every step of the way.